 To avoid feelings of guilt or missing out, tell your closest friends, family members or even work colleagues that you’re trying to detox from digital a bit.
 This way, any crucial updates can be delivered with a real phone call or even an in-person visit—leading to more quality, deeper connections with those around you.
 And who knows, you may even inspire them to give it a try for their own benefit.

 - Say “Happy Birthday” in person.

 On your birthday, you probably get inundated with tons of notifications of birthday wishes via social media or text messages—even if you haven’t actually seen or spoken to said well-wishers for years.
-To avoid being just another birthday pop-up greeting on someone’s phone, make time to get together and say happy birthday in person.
+To avoid being just another birthday pop-up greeting on someone’s phone, make time to get together (safely social distancing, of course) and say happy birthday in person.
 Show you really mean it and as a bonus, you’ll both have some tech-free time to connect.

 - Turn on airplane mode for a break.

 If you’re having a hard time turning your phone or other devices completely off, try taking a vacation vibe approach and turning on airplane mode.
 This is a great option if you’re trying to focus on working out, studying or completing a lengthy task—since airplane mode pauses incoming calls and texts to help keep your mind on the task at hand.